cseanburns/ISR/queryExamples.md

 GROUP BY element_id;
 ```

-* The *natural join*, displays two tables using various
+* The `NATURAL JOIN`, displays two tables using various
   parameters:

 ```sql